jannis-kiriasis/advisor-finder/README.md

 #### USER STORY 10: Advisor view

 As an Advice seeker,
-I want to see all the Information of the advisor I matched with and our conversation so that I can find our information easily.
+I want to see all the information of the advisor I matched with and our conversation so that I can find our information easily.

 **Acceptance criteria:**